 Why we chose IdentityIQ: Its offering of up to $1 million in identity theft insurance across all plans, including family coverage options on higher-tier packages, ensures extensive coverage and peace of mind for users.

 Our experience: We appreciated the comprehensive customer support offered by IdentityIQ.
-We understood that when issues arose, guidance through the steps of identity theft recovery was a given, such as contacting credit bureaus and handling fraudulent activities on their credit reports.
-After the fact, the IdentityIQ team proactively follows up on cases to ensure the issue is solved.
+We understand that when issues arose, guidance through the steps of identity theft recovery was a given, such as contacting credit bureaus and handling fraudulent activities on their credit reports.
+After that, the IdentityIQ team proactively follows up on cases to ensure the issue is resolved.

 Pros